alveko/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 Create a Lambda function that would add the security headers to all responses from the origin in the CloudFront distribution.

-Go to Lambda Console, select "US East (N.Virginia)" region in the top right corner.
+Open [AWS Lambda Console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/).
+Make sure the "US East (N.Virginia)" region is selected in the top right corner.
 Go to `Functions`, click `Create function` and click `Author from scratch`.

+Alternatively, just follow this link: [Create New function from scratch](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create?tab=authorFromScratch)

 In the `Create function` page, specify: